ARC-Lab-UF/sv-tutorial/fsmd/README.md

 # Introduction

-This directory provides a tutorial on how to create controllers and datapaths to implement a specific algorith.
+This directory provides a tutorial on how to create controllers and datapaths to implement a specific algorithm.
 The examples demonstrate two different specification styles:
 FSMDs and FSM+Ds.
 An FSMD describes both the controller and datapath functionality at the same time in a single module.
 An FSM+D first creates an explicit datapath and a corresponding controller, and then combines them together.